 You can purchase the electronic Textbook and Modified Mastering Biology from inside Blackboard once your instructors get the blackboard module set up.
-Alternatively you can buy the ebook and Modified Mastering Biology from the Publisher's web site (see below).
+When you click on the MasteringBiology link in the course you will be prompted to enter an access code or buy a code online.
 You can also buy the book and Modified Mastering biology from the UTA bookstore (see below).